 If you want to make sure software like Slack is helping your company rather than hurting it, try setting up rules and etiquette within your company about when and how it should be used.
 If no one knows explicitly what is expected, everyone will use it differently which will cause miscommunication and inefficiency.
 If everyone is on the same page you have a much better chance at success, as well as at recognising and fixing inefficiencies and opportunities for error that do exist.
 As Sarah Peck said, “if we don’t think critically about how we use the tools, we’re going to be the same exact people in a new place.
 We won’t be more or less efficient if we don’t think critically about our choices around how we behave with the tool.”
 So these tools can be of use but the tool can’t do everything.
 People are still involved and whenever that is the case standards and expectations need to be implemented to maintain productivity.

 I hope this helps you and your business!
-If you need any legal advice, you can book now a legal Session and our legal team will guide you through every stage of your legal needs.
+If you need any legal advice, you can book now a legal consultation and our legal team will guide you through every stage of your legal needs.